 To give readers an idea of just how many people are divorced, the graph below shows New York’s divorce rates by county and based on the United States Census Bureau estimates over the past 5 years.

-People can obtain marriage certificates and divorce decrees from the county where it occurred.
-They can also opt to purchase marriage and divorce certificates from the New York State Department of Health (DOH), Vital Records.
+People can obtain New York marriage certificates and acquire NY divorce decrees or documents from the county where it occurred.
+They can also opt to purchase marriage and divorce certificates from the New York State Department of Health’s Vital Records Division.

 Patrons can order marriage and divorce certificates by phone, online, or mail: